imediasystem/HPR-TKJ/README.md

 [![View Demo](https://img.shields.io/badge/LIVE_DEMO-Visit_Website-blue?style=for-the-badge&logo=googlechrome&logoColor=white)](https://imediasystem.github.io/hpr-tkj/)

-Elevate your NDT business in the digital world with a site built on a modern stack: HTML5, CSS3, JavaScript, and Bootstrap.
+Elevate your NDT business in the digital world with a site built on a modern stack: HTML5, CSS3, JavaScript and Bootstrap.
 We guarantee a professional, responsive design perfectly adapted for mobile devices, and blazing-fast performance, which is crucial for capturing clients seeking specialized services.
 Contact us today, and we will create a website that effectively converts visitors into your valuable customers.

 ## 🛠 Technologies / Frameworks / Platforms / Libraries
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)